plop-dev/plopfolio/src/pages/archive/content/how-a-dictator-affects-a-country.md

 4. **Q: What are the psychological effects of living under a dictatorship on the populace?**

-A: Living under a dictatorship can lead to heightened fear anxiety and a sense of helplessness.
-Faye and this rose can be caused by the constant surveillance censorship and the threat of punishment caused by the government.
-Over time people Will become wary of showing the true opinions even with friends or family Which prevents creativity innovation and overall mental workview.
+A: Living under a dictatorship can lead to heightened fear, anxiety, and a sense of helplessness.
+This can be caused by the constant surveillance censorship and the threat of punishment caused by the government.
+Over time people Will become wary of showing the true opinions even with friends or family Which prevents creativity innovation and overall mental work view.

 <br>